In a story WBN has followed closely. The shocking contract handed to Sylvester Stallone to make Rocky makes for grim reading for the Hollywood star.

 Helped by agents Craig T. Rumor and Larry Kubik, that dream eventually became a reality for Stallone.
-But it’s the nature of the terms agreed which hurt ‘Sly’ the most.
+But the nature of the agreed terms hurt ‘Sly’ the most.

 “I also agree with Mr. Stallone 100% on his overall position,” he stated.

 “My stepmother, Nancy Rumar, was married to my father for over 25 years and is even more intimately aware of the details regarding my father’s representation of Mr. Stallone, the production of Rocky, his complaints about franchise royalties, and his failure to pay my father and Mr. Kubik for breaking his contract with them.

 “However, I must again point out that ability to dictate long-term royalties in the film industry is based on star power and projected earnings.

 “In 1975, Mr. Stallone had neither of these.
 He was a no-name actor that wrote what turned out to be an iconic movie franchise.